ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Physics/1. Our Dynamic Universe/The Expanding Universe.md

 ![](https://miro.medium.com/max/1400/1*ZAqd64ouH3o8yJCjfw53jg.jpeg)

-To summarise, **the hotter the object, the shorter the peak wavelength, and the higher the intensity.**
+To summarise, **the hotter the object, the shorter the peak wavelength, and the higher the intensity**.

 ### Dark Energy
 According to Hubble's Law, $v$ is directly proportional to $d$.
 However, in practice, observerations show that the further away a galaxy is, the more it is accelerating away from us.
 There must be something causing this acceleration, which we call **dark energy**.